If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Better for deep cleaning than daily cleaning.
+• Strength: Better suited for maintenance than deep restorative cleaning.

 Product Specs